mgrienauer/annie-haul-netlify-cms/src/pages/index.md

       text: >-
         The SCAA updated the wheel to reflect the finer nuances needed to describe flavors more precisely.
-The new descriptions are more detailed and hence allow cuppers to distinguish between more flavors.
+The new descriptions are more detailed and hence allow cuppers to distinguish between more
   heading: Our Philosophy
   subheading: 'We Care, We Donate, We Recycle'
 ---